cme212/course/notes/lecture-12/inheritance.md

 ## Inheritance and Polymorphism ##

 Inheritance is a fundamental motif in object oriented programming.
-It allows a class to inherit member variables and methods from another class.
+It allows a class to reuse code of another class and in that way inherit member variables and methods from that class.
-The inheritance can be described as *is-a* relationship.
+The inheritance can be described as an *is-a* relationship.
 For example, a triangle is a shape, or a student is a scholar.
 Let us explain basics of inheritance in a simple example.
 Consider the class `Rectangle`
 ```c++